SanDiegoCountySheriff/Cal-RIPA/Documentation/CUSTOM-DOMAIN-SETUP.md

 2. For certificate management type, select "use my own certificate"
 3. Minimum TLS version: TLS 1.2
 4. Select the key vault where you imported your cert.
 5. For certificate/secret, select the name of your cert that you imported.
 6. Certificate/Secret version: Latest

 After completing these steps, you should be able to access RIPA via your custom domain.

 ## Update API Policies

+The API policies must be updated to add the new custom domain to the CORS policy.

 1. Open the resource group that contains your API Management service.
 2. Click on your API Management service to open it.